Tokyo Olympic organisers meet on overseas fan ban

 But even with vaccines rolling out in much of the world, the virus continues to cause havoc, and the narrative from Olympic officials looks to be changing.

+"There is no secret that these Games are going to be different from previous editions," said IPC head Andrew Parsons.

+"We must accept that we are all facing challenging circumstances all around the world."

-In an interview last week, Tokyo 2020 CEO Toshiro Muto acknowledged that the virus situation in the Japanese capital remained "extremely serious" and talked about the Games as offering "solidarity" during a difficult time.
+In an interview last week, Tokyo 2020 CEO Toshiro Muto acknowledged that the virus situation in the Japanese capital remained "extremely serious" and said the Games offeried "solidarity" during a difficult time.

 The Games are shaping up to be a largely television event for most of the world, with little of the international party atmosphere that usually characterises an Olympics